edurbrito/javamm/README.md

-# The JMM language
+# JMM
-Jmm is a compiler for the Java minus minus language, a subset of the Java language.
+This is a compiler for the Java minus minus language, a subset of the Java language.

 It's divided into five main sections:
 1. Lexical analyzer: divides the code into a chain of tokens;